Image

 Verified Content

 Child pornography defense lawyer in Lawrence County, MO.
-Confronting accusations or charges related to the possession or distribution of child pornography poses a significant risk to your personal and professional reputation.
-If you’re facing charges for possessing or distributing child pornography in Lawrence County, MO, you may be confronted with serious felony charges and mandatory Missouri sex offender registration upon conviction.
-It is crucial not to leave your defense to chance in such a critical situation.
+Facing allegations of or charges for the possession or distribution of child pornography threatens to destroy both your reputation and your future.
+If you’ve been charged for having or distributing child pornography in the Lawrence County, MO area, you could be looking at felony charges and mandatory Missouri sex offender registration if convicted.
+Don’t leave your defense to chance.

 What Can Lead to Child Pornography Charges in Lawrence County, MO?

-While there might be many stereotypes, child pornography charges come about in all walks of life throughout the Lawrence County, MO area.
-Missouri Revised Statute § 573.010 defines child pornography as any obscene material or performance depicting sexual conduct, contact, or sexual performance, including a minor under 18 years old as a participant or portrayed observer of the material.
+Despite prevailing stereotypes, child pornography charges can impact individuals from all walks of life throughout the Lawrence County, MO area.
+As outlined in Missouri Revised Statute § 573.010, child pornography is defined as any material or performance that is obscene and depicts sexual conduct, contact, or sexual performance, involving a minor under 18 years old as a participant or portrayed observer.

-According to RSMo § 573.037, a person is charged with the offense of child pornography if such person knowingly or recklessly possesses any child pornography featuring a minor less than 18 years old or obscene material portraying what appears to be a minor less than 18 years old.
+As per RSMo § 573.037, an individual commits the offense of child pornography if they knowingly or recklessly possess any child pornography featuring a minor below 18 years old or obscene material portraying what seems to be a minor less than 18 years old.

-A few specific instances of child pornography charges in Lawrence County and elsewhere in Missouri are:
+A few examples of specific child pornography charges in Lawrence County and elsewhere in Missouri are:

 If you are facing charges or have been questioned regarding any of these examples – or any other child pornography charges in Lawrence County, MO – call Combs Waterkotte now at (314) 900-HELP or reach out to us online.
-Having an experienced advocate by your side is crucial to safeguarding your reputation, rights, and future.
+Having an knowledgeable advocate by your side is crucial to safeguarding your reputation, your rights, and your future.

 Child Pornography Defense Lawyer in Lawrence County, MO | Lawrence County, MO Criminal Defense | Combs Waterkotte